 When a patient presents slowly increasing signs of mental dysfunction, new seizures or persistent headaches or if there is evidence of pressure inside the skull (e.g. vomiting, swelling of the optic nerve head in the back of the eye), the first step should be a thorough neurological evaluation, followed by radiological studies, if needed.

 Although the goal of surgery is to remove the tumor, the first priority is to preserve or improve the patient's neurological functions.
 With patients for whom total removal of the tumor carries significant risk of morbidity (any side effect that can cause decreased quality of life), it may be better to leave some of the tumor in place and observe future growth with regular imaging studies.
 In such cases, the patient will be observed over a period of time with regular examinations and MRIs, while for other patients, radiation therapy may be deemed the best approach.
 It is common for patients to undergo preoperative embolization of the tumor to ensure safety during the surgical procedure.
-The embolization procedure is similar to a cerebral angiogram except that the surgeon fills the blood vessels in the tumor with glue to stop blood supply to the tumor.
+The embolization procedure is similar to a cerebral angiogram except that the surgeon fills the blood vessels in the tumor with a compound to stop blood supply to the tumor.

 Observation over a period of time may be the appropriate course of action in patients who meet the following criteria: